 - 8.1.4 If removable contamination is of concern based on process knowledge, a removable contamination survey is required. - 8.1.4.1 Collect at least one 100 cm2 wipe per m2 of surface area.
-Consider performing the wipe in areas with visible discoloration. - Note: If the item being surveyed is less than 100 cm2 in surface area, wipe the entire item and scale the results to an area of 100 cm2. - 8.1.4.2 If the item has inaccessible surfaces, disassemble the item to allow for a survey.
-If disassembly is not feasible, obtain a written statement from the requestor that internal contamination above the release criteria in Table 2 is not of concern based on process knowledge. - 8.1.4.3 Submit the wipe(s) to the Radionuclide Analysis Facility (RAF) for analysis with a gross alpha-beta counter, liquid scintillation counter, or HPGe based on the radionuclide of concern.

-Note: M&E classified as Level 4 requires analysis for 3H or 7Be contamination.
-Wipes for 3H should be taken in accordance with ESH-RPO-WIPE-01, Wipe Surveys using Dissolvable Wipes.
-M&E previously-containing potentially activated liquids (e.g., oils, water) or M&E originating from water systems that potentially contained tritium at concentrations greater than 100 pCi/mL require analysis for 3H surface contamination.
-Examples of potentially contaminated water systems include Radioactive Water (RAW), some sections of Industrial Cooling Water (ICW), and NuMI condensate system.
+Consider performing the wipe in areas with visible discoloration.
+Note: If the item being surveyed is less than 100 cm2 in surface area, wipe the entire item and scale the results to an area of 100 cm2. - 8.1.4.2 If the item has inaccessible surfaces, disassemble the item to allow for a survey.
+If disassembly is not feasible, obtain a written statement from the requestor that internal contamination above the release criteria in Table 2 is not of concern based on process knowledge. - 8.1.4.3 Submit the wipe(s) to the Radionuclide Analysis Facility (RAF) for analysis with a gross alpha-beta counter, liquid scintillation counter, or HPGe based on the radionuclide of concern. - Note: M&EPersonal property classified as Level 4 requires analysis for H or Be contamination.
+Wipes for H should be taken in accordance with ESH-RPO-WIPE-01, Wipe Surveys using Dissolvable Wipes.

-- 8.1.4.4 Compare the results to the "Removable" value for the applicable radionuclide(s) of concern in Table 2.
-If this value is exceeded, the item is not eligible for clearance and must be stored in a posted Contamination Area. - 8.1.4.5 Record the RAF Batch ID or Work Request Number on the Radiological Clearance Form and attach the results from the RAF to the form.
+M&EItems previously-containing potentially activated liquids (e.g., oils, water) or M&Eitems originating from water systems that potentially contained tritium at concentrations greater than 100 pCi/mL require analysis for H surface contamination.
+Examples of potentially contaminated water systems include Radioactive Water (RAW), some sections of Industrial Cooling Water (ICW), and NuMI condensate system. - 8.1.4.4 Compare the results to the "Removable" value for the applicable radionuclide(s) of concern in Table 2.
+If this value is exceeded, the item is not eligible for clearance and must be stored in a posted Contamination Area. - 8.1.4.5 Record the RAF Batch ID or Work Request Number and the locations of wipes on the Radiological Clearance Form and attach the results from the RAF to the form.

 Table 3.
-Preferred Counting Equipment for Removable Contamination a List is not complete; additional radionuclides not listed should be grouped appropriately
+Preferred Counting Equipment for Removable Contamination

-Radionuclide Group Preferred Counting Equipment Examples of Common Radionuclides at Fermilab ^a Alpha-emitter XLB 238 U, 241 Am, 252 Cf Low-energy beta-emitters LSC 3 H Beta-gamma emitters XLB 22 Na, 60 Co, 137 Cs High-energy Photon Emitter (high yield) HPGe, XLB 54 Mn High-energy Photon Emitter (low yield) HPGe, XLB with extended (60 min) count time 7 Be
+Radionuclide Group Preferred Counting Equipment Examples of Common Radionuclides at Fermilab a Alpha-emitter XLB U, Am, Cf Low-energy beta-emitters LSC H Beta-gamma emitters XLB Na, Co, Cs High-energy Photon Emitter (high yield) HPGe, XLB Mn High-energy Photon Emitter (low yield) HPGe, XLB with extended (60 min) count time Be